-Jojo Nem Singh is a Research Fellow at GLOCON working on a single-authored monograph entitled Building Capacity for Poverty Reduction: The Politics of Inclusive Growth in Resource-rich Countries.
+Jojo Nem Singh is a research fellow at GLOCON working on a single-authored monograph entitled Building Capacity for Poverty Reduction: The Politics of Inclusive Growth in Resource-rich Countries.
 The project adopts a comparative case study design to process trace the politics of pro-poor growth in resource-rich countries, principally in Latin America and Africa.
-Prior to this appoint, Dr. Nem Singh was awarded the highly competitive Japan Society for the Promotion of Science (JSPS) Fellowship (2016-2017) to work with Professor Jin Sato (University of Tokyo) on the Politics of Natural Resources in Southeast Asia.
+Prior to this, Dr. Nem Singh was awarded the highly competitive Japan Society for the Promotion of Science (JSPS) Fellowship (2016-2017) to work with Professor Jin Sato (University of Tokyo) on the Politics of Natural Resources in Southeast Asia.
 Between 2013 and 2016, he was appointed as Lecturer in Development (Tenure-track) at the University of Sheffield, UK.
-His research intersects across three key issue areas: (1) political economy of development in mineral and oil-rich countries in all regions, (2) contentious politics and claims-making in Latin America, and (3) global governance of natural resources.
+His research intersects across three key issue areas: (1) political economy of development in mineral and oil-rich countries, (2) contentious politics and claims-making in Latin America, and (3) global governance of natural resources.
 He has also worked as an Expert Consultant for the United Nations Development Programme (UNDP) Brussels, United Nations Research in Social Development (UNRISD) Geneva, and Publish What You Pay (PWYP) London.

-- Nem Singh, J. and F. Bourgouin, editors (2013) Resource Governance and Developmental States in the Global South: Critical International Political Economy Perspectives.
+- Nem Singh, J. and F. Bourgouin (eds.)
+(2013), Resource Governance and Developmental States in the Global South: Critical International Political Economy Perspectives.
 Basingstoke: Palgrave Macmillan.

-- Nem Singh, J. and J. Ovadia (Forthcoming), “The Theory and Practice of Building Developmental States in the Global South: An Introduction”, Third World Quarterly, Special Issue on Developmental States beyond East Asia, January 2018.
+- Nem Singh, J. and J. Ovadia (2018), “The Theory and Practice of Building Developmental States in the Global South: An Introduction”, Third World Quarterly, Special Issue on Developmental States beyond East Asia.

 - Nem Singh, J. and C.F.
-Chen (Forthcoming), “State-owned Enterprises and the Political Economy of State-State Relations in the Developing World”, Third World Quarterly, Special Issue on Developmental States beyond East Asia, January 2018.
+Chen (2018), “State-owned Enterprises and the Political Economy of State-State Relations in the Developing World”, Third World Quarterly, Special Issue on Developmental States beyond East Asia.

-- Nem Singh, J. (Forthcoming).
-“Natural Resources”, in Timothy Shaw, Laura Mahrenbach, Craig Murphy, Renu Modi and Xu Yi-Chong, editors, Handbook of Contemporary International Political Economy, London: Palgrave Macmillan.
+- Nem Singh, J. (2019), “Natural Resources”, in Timothy Shaw, Laura Mahrenbach, Craig Murphy, Renu Modi and Xu Yi-Chong (eds.), Handbook of Contemporary International Political Economy.
+London: Palgrave Macmillan.

-- Nem Singh, J. (Forthcoming).
-“Governing Natural Resources”, in Pia Riggirozzi and Chris Wylde, editors, Handbook of Latin American Governance, London: Routledge.
+- Nem Singh, J. (2017), “Governing Natural Resources”, in Pia Riggirozzi and Chris Wylde (eds.), Handbook of South American Governance.
+London: Routledge.